-• Through CI/TPRS and student effort, students will become more sophisticated language users.
-CI/TPRS students are able to understand, read, write and speak in the target language much more quickly and accurately than students have via traditional means.

-• The acquisition of a foreign language occurs through comprehensible input (listening to and reading).
+- Through CI/TPRS and student effort, students will become more sophisticated language users.
+CI/TPRS students are able to understand, read, write and speak in the target language much more quickly and accurately than students have via traditional means. - The acquisition of a foreign language occurs through comprehensible input (listening to and reading).
 Production of a language is considered output (such as letter writing, essays, speaking, etc).
-Comprehensible Input is most important for language acquisition and the goal of fluency.

-• A CI/TPRS class is a participatory class.
+Comprehensible Input is most important for language acquisition and the goal of fluency. - A CI/TPRS class is a participatory class.
 Students are expected to actively participate daily.
-Passive participation and excessive absences typically affect student performance and the overall grade.

-• Throughout the second language program, the emphasis is on acquisition of language rather than learning about the language.
+Passive participation and excessive absences typically affect student performance and the overall grade. - Throughout the second language program, the emphasis is on acquisition of language rather than learning about the language.
 Research has shown that acquiring a language is acoustical, rather than intellectual.

+French II (EL) Grades 9 - 12 Credit (1)

+French II continues to expose students to constantly listening and reading in the target language in multiple tenses.
+Students at this level will also continue to develop writing and speaking proficiencies in multiple tenses.
+Emphasis is on comprehensible input as a means of developing fluency.
+Students will read at least two short novels per trimester which are created for their evolving reading abilities.
+French II students will be asked to accurately recognize and produce more language.

+Required reading: Brandon Brown Dit La Vérité, Le Voyage de Sa Vie, Le Voyage de Sa Vie, Le Nouvel Houdini (past tense version), Les Nuit Mystérieusas à Lyon

+Prerequisite: French I

-Spanish I (EL)
+Spanish I (EL) Grades 9 - 12 Credit (1)